toss/suspensive/docs/react/docs/integration/ReactQuery/useSuspenseQuery.md

     suspense: true,
   })

-  query.data // Tdata | undefined
+  query.data // TData | undefined

   if (query.isSuccess) {
-    query.data // Tdata
+    query.data // TData
   }
 }
 ```

-but useQuery's return type will be same even though suspense mode on.
-query.data will be fulfilled because of Suspense as parent of this component.
+but useQuery's return type:query.data will be always fulfilled because of Suspense as parent of this component.

 This is why @suspensive/react-query provide **useSuspenseQuery**